keras-team/keras-io/guides/md/sequential_model.md

 ```

 ---
-## Fine-tuning with a Sequential model
+## Transfer learning with a Sequential model

-Fine-tuning consists of freezing the bottom layers in a model and only training
+Transfer learning consists of freezing the bottom layers in a model and only training
 the top layers.
 If you aren't familiar with it, make sure to read our [guide
-to fine-tuning Keras models](/guides/fine_tuning/).
+to transfer learning](/guides/transfer_learning/).

-Here are two common fine-tuning blueprint involving Sequential models.
+Here are two common transfer learning blueprint involving Sequential models.

 First, let's say that you have a Sequential model, and you want to freeze all
 layers except the last one.
 In this case, you would simply iterate over